About Anthony L.G., PLLC

 Like any transaction involving the sale of securities, the issuance of securities to the private company shareholders must either be registered under Section 5 of the Securities Act or by subject to an available exemption from registration.
 Generally, shell companies rely on Section 4(2) or Rule 506 of Regulation D under the Securities Act for such exemption.

-Please see our page entitled “Over-the-Counter Market Compliance” to understand how the corporate and securities attorneys of Legal & Compliance, LLC can provide comprehensive, ongoing legal counsel to your public company or assist you with your complex corporate transactions.
+The corporate and securities attorneys of Anthony L.G., PLLC can provide comprehensive, ongoing legal counsel to your private or public company or assist you with your complex corporate transactions.

 Our legal team is diverse, experienced, highly motivated and currently prepared to begin working with you today.